ismail-yilmaz/upp-components/CtrlLib/Terminal/ReadMe.md

 - vttest, and other test scripts written for xterm are extensively used in testing of the TerminalCtrl.
 (Thanks [Thomas E. Dickey](https://invisible-island.net/home.html)!)
 - ncurses, its demos and tests are also used in developing the Terminal package.
 - [esctest](https://gitlab.com/gnachman/iterm2/-/tree/61660349070fd4c75d1dbf333db0aabf2456c938/tests/esctest) test suite, automatic unit tests for terminal emulation, is heavily used in testing of TerminalCtrl.
 (Thanks [George Nachman](https://github.com/gnachman)!)
-- [Jexer](https://jexer.sourceforge.io/), a modern text user interface (TUI) and [xterm Window Manager](https://gitlab.com/klamonte/xtermwm) for terminal emulators, are heavily used as a test-bed for polishing the inline images support for TerminalCtrl.
-And hopefully it will continue to be a test bed for future versions of the Terminal package.
+- [Jexer](https://jexer.sourceforge.io/), a modern text user interface (TUI) and [xterm Window Manager](https://gitlab.com/klamonte/xtermwm) for terminal emulators, are heavily used as a test-bed for polishing the inline images support for TerminalCtrl.And hopefully it will continue to be a test bed for future versions of the Terminal package.
 (Thanks [Autumn Lamonte](https://gitlab.com/klamonte)!)
 - img2sixel of [libsixel](https://github.com/saitoha/libsixel/) is used heavily for testing the sixel images support of TerminalCtrl.
 - [winpty](https://github.com/rprichard/winpty), a Windows software package providing an interface similar to a Unix pty-master for communicating with Windows console programs, is utilized as an alternative backend for PtyProcess class on Windows platform.
 (Thanks [Ryan Prichard!](https://github.com/rprichard))